Ah, children and ceremonies: delight some people and fill others with the determination to ban them.

 But when it comes to your own children they may be delighted and excited by your ceremony and want to feel part of it.
 You can give them different roles, depending on their ages: petal scattering, handing out words of songs, giving a reading and being your attendants.
 You might also like to involve them in one of the unity elements which are especially good for families.

-When your children are very young they may be confused and a bit unsettled by their parents being apart from them and, so long as you are happy to do this, I will of course continue your ceremony while you are holding them.
+When your children are very young they may be confused and a bit unsettled by their parents being apart from them and, so long as you are happy to do this, you can, of course, continue your ceremony while you are holding them.

 When your ceremony also creates a step family it can be especially important to make each child feel included and to affirm their place in this family.
 Where applicable, words can be included which acknowledge the benefits of belonging to more than one family unit.
 You may each wish to make a promise to your stepchild/ren as well as include them in a family friendly unity element.